motoreagattoimburrato/ops-registry-migration/README.md

-# Registry Migration OPS script
+# OPS python script - Registry Migration (v2 to v2)

-This is a `python` script (python v3.8) that will migrate a registry to another registry (today onyl v2 to v2).
+This is a `python` script (python v3.8) that will migrate a registry to another registry (today only v2 to v2).

 Comands to launch